+Marketing is an essential part of any business, and it's important to understand what it is and how companies can benefit from it.
 Marketing refers to the activities that a company carries out to promote the purchase or sale of a product or service.
-Marketing includes advertising, selling and delivering products to consumers or other businesses.
-Part of the marketing is done by subsidiaries on behalf of a company.
-Marketing refers to any action that a company takes to attract an audience to the company's products or services through high-quality messaging.
+This includes advertising, selling, and delivering products to consumers or other businesses.
+It also involves creating content that will attract an audience to the company's products or services.

-Strangely enough, creating 10 companies with incredibly bad marketing was much easier.
-Apple (AAPL) stands as the only technology company that truly receives marketing.
-Define the next big thing and create elements of change in existing markets before people know what they want.
-Doesn't use focus groups or research; Apple is its own focus group.
+The goal of marketing is to demonstrate product value, strengthen brand loyalty, and ultimately increase sales.
+Apple (AAPL) is one of the few technology companies that truly excels in marketing.
+They are known for defining the next big thing and creating elements of change in existing markets before people know what they want.
+Apple also has a unique approach to marketing, as they don't use focus groups or research; they are their own focus group.

 They also have an impressive track record of controlling their channel and message better than any other company in the world.
 Examples include the 1984 Super Bowl, Think Different, and iPod silhouette advertising campaigns.
 Samsung is another example of a company that has mastered marketing.
 The Korean company has grown slowly and steadily to become one of the leading consumer electronics brands.